tachiyomiorg/website/src/forks/Neko.md

 - MDList support
 - Similar Manga recommendations
 - Manually sync of Manga to and from **MangaDex** follows list
+- MDList tracked manga can be auto marked read in app after reading on the website
 - Ability to filter chapters and skip by scanlator group

 ## Credits